tkt-lapio/tkt-lapio.github.io/english.md

 Please also read the introductions to the department's IT systems page.
 They include vital information.

 There is currently no material in English.
 Please take the exam in order to pass the course.
-If you have problems passing the exam, please contact <a href="mailto:karlin@cs.helsinki.fi" target="_top">karlin ät cs.helsinki.fi</a> or <a href="mailto:irene.nikkarinen@helsinki.fi" target="_top">irene.nikkarinen ät helsinki.fi</a>.
+You can earn 6 extra points by writing short essays about the three subjects.
+For additional information and in case of any problems, please contact <a href="mailto:karlin@cs.helsinki.fi" target="_top">karlin ät cs.helsinki.fi</a> or <a href="mailto:irene.nikkarinen@helsinki.fi" target="_top">irene.nikkarinen ät helsinki.fi</a>.

 <a href="/exam">About the exam and grading</a>